-For more on temples in Tabo, refer NIC Website on Tabo and Wikipedia
+For more on temples here, refer NIC Website and Wikipedia

-There are 23 stupas in the Tabo Monastery complex and some of them have paintings inside them. but they cannot be seen unless ASI finds a solution to showcase them.
-Carvings can be seen on some of the stupas.
+There are 23 stupas in this monastery complex and some of them have paintings inside them.
+But they cannot be seen unless ASI finds a solution to showcase them.
+Carvings can be seen in some of the stupas.

-Tabo is considered the ancient meeting place of Indian & Tibetan cultures, where Tibetan scholars came to learn from the Indian Buddhist scholars.
+The village is considered the ancient meeting place of Indian & Tibetan cultures, where Tibetan scholars came to learn from Indian Buddhist scholars.

-Life in Tabo revolves around the monastery and the small tourism economy that it has generated here.
+Life in here revolves around the monastery and the small tourism economy that it has generated here.